-Orientation Day and a 4-day (classroom-based) induction training for all staff members, plus 4 weeks shadowing and supervision for each new member of staff by individual Mentors.

-A mandatory training path for new staff members to undertake including relevant vocational qualifications for job roles.

-Team learning events where teams who work together learn together, so ensuring a consistent approach for pupils across the school.
-Team learning events focus on the needs of specific pupils and the expertise required by staff to best meet those needs.
-Staff also attend additional learning events to update their skills to ensure legal requirements are met.

-Specific learning support generated by career path or personal development profile and requirements
+- Orientation Day and a 4-day (theory-based) Induction training for all staff members, plus 4 weeks shadowing and supervision for each new member of staff by an experienced member of the team. - A mandatory training path for new staff members to undertake including relevant vocational qualifications for job roles. - Team learning events where teams who work together learn together, so ensuring a consistent approach for children across the school.
+Team learning events focus on the needs of specific children and the expertise required by staff to best meet those needs.
+Staff also attend additional learning events to update their skills to ensure legal requirements are met. - Specific learning support generated by career path or personal development profile and requirements